Initialize the Project

 The AppSail service will be initialized for your project. catalyst_tutorials_photostore_cli_appsail_completed

-3. Now, to initialize the client as a React web app, execute the following command:
+3. To initialize the client as a React web app, execute the following command:

 copy